yablochko8/typespark/README.md

 PM2 shows the most recent error logs when you fire it up.
 This can sometimes be confusing.
 Use `pm2 flush` to clear out this noise.

+## Changelog

+- 0.2.3 (2025-01-28) - Switched to Tailwind version 4, using their first-party Vite plugin - ref: https://tailwindcss.com/blog/tailwindcss-v4#first-party-vite-plugin

 ## Feature gaps / known issues

 ### High Priority

-1. Investigate Tailwind warning in client console ("No utility classes were detected in your source files.
-If this is unexpected, double-check the content option in your Tailwind CSS configuration. https://tailwindcss.com/docs/content-configuration ")
-1. For full-stack projects we need a shared folder at parent level (for types etc) by default
+1. Full-stack projects would benefit from a shared folder at parent level (for types etc) by default
 1. Add a better .env default and .env.example
 1. Make README.md boilerplate better
 1. Make PM2 usage clearer and prompt install, or remove dependency.